 The Clarion is probably the closest to the size of the PSC.
 The digital font is slightly larger and the text is presented in single column paragraph.
 The paper isn’t as opaque.
 It also includes a concordance/dictionary combo.

 The full size Canterbury has everything the PSC has, but adds a concordance, has 36gsm paper, and has 3 ribbons instead of 2.
 It’s large and heavy, but it’s a great choice for reading, study, and preaching.
 The two make a great combo.

 The Windsor is similar in size.
-It’s paper is a touch creamier.
+Its paper is a touch creamier.
 The font styles are different, but they’re close to the same size.
 It does include a glossary, pronunciation guide, and reading plan, but it has no concordance, maps, or references.

 Everything about the Personal Size Canterbury looks and feels elegant.
 I love the paper quality, readability, the calfskin cover, and the overall size.
 The lack of a concordance or translator’s footnotes might make it difficult to use for some.
 I’m glad that it has the glossary.
 I’m always impressed with 2K/Demark’s design and Jongbloed’s production and this edition is a good as any I’ve seen.
-I highly recommend the Schuyler Personal Size Canterbury in calfskin to anyone looking for a compact KJV with highest quality paper and print in an affordable price-point.
+I highly recommend the Schuyler Personal Size Canterbury in calfskin to anyone looking for a compact KJV with the highest quality paper and print at an affordable price-point.

 Buy from Evangelical Bible

 This Bible was purchased for review.